 Trolleys In Pittsburgh Throughout the Years

 Trolleys were the main form of transportation in Pittsburgh for over 100 years.
 The tracks of the West End Traction Company, Souther Traction Company, Monongahela Railways Company, Pittsburgh Railways Company and finally the Port Authority of Allegheny County, ran just about everywhere throughout the city and to the suburbs beyond.
 At the peak of the rail era, there were nearly 60,000 miles of track.
-Now only a few routes remain, using the new "T" light rail system.
+Now only a few routes remain on the "T" light rail system.

 The rail network is still a convenient way to get around town, although they are no longer visible to pedestrians on the downtown streets.
 The tracks are now beneath the surface in the subway.
 For those who remember the above-ground tracks on Smithfield and Wood Streets, who can ever forget the site of the "Terrible Trolley", the Gateway Clipper Triple Treat, the Bicentenial "Spirit of America," the Mod Desire Psychedelic trolley or the one that looked like a Clark Bar on wheels.